tomas-sucena/2023-FEUP-ESOF/docs/ProjectManagement.md

 - We overestimated how much time we would have for this iteration. <br>As such, an issue we had planned to tackle was not fully implemented.

 #### What have we learned?
-- We learned how to design better UI in Flutter.
+- How to design better UI in Flutter.
-- We learned how to switch themes in Flutter.
+- How to switch themes in Flutter.

 #### What still puzzles us?
 - How to estimate and manage the time we have available.